alpacahq/alpaca-py/docs/market_data.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This example shows how to receive live quote data for stocks.
 To receive real time data, you will need to provide the client an asynchronous function to handle the data.
+The client will assign this provided method to receive the real-time data as it is available.

 Finally, you will need to call the ``run`` method to start receiving data.

 .. code-block:: python